-Shrimp bisque is a delicious fish dish with an intense and enveloping flavor.
-This creamy and aromatic soup is rich in fresh shrimp, enhanced by the aroma and taste of vegetables, aromatic herbs, and brandy, which add a touch of elegance to the dish.
-Ideal as a winter first course or as a second course in special menus, shrimp bisque will captivate your guests with its delicacy and refinement.
+Shrimp bisque is a delicious seafood dish with an intense, enveloping flavor.
+This creamy, aromatic soup is rich in fresh shrimp, enhanced by the scent and taste of vegetables, aromatic herbs and brandy, which give the dish a touch of elegance.
+Ideal as a first course in winter or as a main course in special menus, shrimp bisque will win over your guests with its delicacy and refinement.

-First, prepare the base with onion, carrot, thyme, and bay leaf in 30 g of butter over low heat for about 15 minutes, stirring to avoid browning the vegetables.
+First, prepare the chopped aromatics (onion, carrot, thyme, bay leaf) in 30 g of butter over low heat for about 15 minutes, stirring and taking care not to brown the vegetables.

-Reduce the heat and let it simmer for another 10 minutes or so.
+Reduce the heat and let simmer for another 10 minutes or so.

-When it's possible to touch without burning yourself, remove the shrimp, shell them, and set the flesh aside after dividing each shrimp into three parts.
+When you can touch them without burning yourself, remove the shrimp, shell them and set the flesh aside after dividing each shrimp into three parts.

-In a mortar, crush the shells and all the shrimp scraps a little at a time until you get a soft paste.
+In a mortar, pound the shells and all shrimp scraps a little at a time until you obtain a soft paste.

-Incorporate the base with the cooking juices into the shell paste and the fish stock, and let it boil for a few minutes, then pass everything through a food mill, adjusting the salt and pepper.
+Incorporate the sautéed mixture with the cooking juices into the shell paste and the fish stock, and let boil for a few minutes, then pass everything through a food mill and adjust salt and pepper.

-Put everything back in the pot and bring to a boil, add the bread crumbs, and let it boil for another 10 minutes or so, then pass the sauce through a very fine sieve.
+Return everything to the pot and bring to a boil, add the breadcrumbs and let everything boil for another 10 minutes or so, then strain the sauce through a very fine sieve.

 Serve using the shrimp tails and garnish with aromatic herbs as desired.